-- Terrace continuing the existing linear pattern of development with positive frontage to the High Street. - Entrance Square with a specimen tree to create a 2 feature along the High Street - Lane as a shared surface with pedestrian priority.
-3 - Informal layout to accommodate servicing.
-4 - Barn end as vista to northern bridleway gateway.
-5 - Barn layout creating positive frontage to southern bridleway 6 gateway. - TPO Maple as a focal point to the southern gateway and the 7 Lane. - Boundaries reinforced with tree planting and hedging.
-8 - Limestone boundary walling used to articulate key spaces.
-9 - SUDs pond linking into the perimeter landscape.
-10
+- 3 Lane as a shared surface with pedestrian priority. - 4 Informal layout to accommodate servicing. - 5 Barn end as vista to northern bridleway gateway. - Barn layout creating positive frontage to southern bridleway gateway. - 7 TPO Maple as a focal point to the southern gateway and the Lane. - 8 Boundaries reinforced with tree planting and hedging. - 9 Limestone boundary walling used to articulate key spaces. - 10 SUDs pond linking into the perimeter landscape.